todo-make-username/php-data-object-utilities/README.md

 	* Yes, I can technically also do the private/protected properties using reflection.
 It wont happen because that breaks the whole purpose behind private/protected.
 That said, if there is a use case that would be deemed essential to have that feature, I can look into opening that up.
 It better be a good reason though.
 * For attribute arguments, use named parameters.
 It makes things easier for everyone.
 You can do it the old way if you want, but I recommend using named parameters where you can for self documenting code.
 * These helpers can be used together or separate.
 There is no requirement that they must be used together.
 Unless you use the wrapper of course.
-* Hydrating string properties with an object will work as long as the `__toString()` magic method is set up in the incoming object.
+* Hydrating properties which can be converted from a string can be hydrated with an object as long as the `__toString()` magic method is set up.
 * Fun Fact: I use the hydrator in all the helpers to hydrate the attribute objects.
 That is why the abstract attribute classes have public properties.
 * Sad Fact: This library cannot work with readonly properties as those can only be set from within the object itself and cannot be changed once set.